curtcurt69/JavaScript/README.md

 Author: Curtis Crouse

-Description: This is a bunch of coding practices following along with a Ucertify course for the CIW JavaScript Specialist Exam.
+Description: These are a bunch of coding practices following along with a Ucertify course for the CIW JavaScript Specialist Exam.